unjs/defu/README.md

 const options = defu (object, ...defaults)
 ```

-Most left arguments have more perioriry when assigning defaults.
+Leftmost arguments have more priority when assigning defaults.

 ### Arguments